Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/fast_round_robin_arbiter/fast_round_robin_arbiter.md

 The internal pointer `rotating_pointer` is incremented at each cycle and wraps around.
 If the parameter `ROTATE_ON_GRANT` is set to `1`, the pointer is incremented only when a grant is given.

-The `requests` vector is rotated by the `rotating_pointer`, then passed to a `static_priority_arbiter`, and the `grant` vector is rotated back the other direction.
+This variant uses one `static_priority_arbiter` for each request channel.
+Each `static_priority_arbiter` computes the priority with the `requests` vector rotated to a different value between 0 and `SIZE` and its `grant` vector is rotated back, then the expected `grant` vector is selected by a demultiplexer using the `rotating_pointer`.

-This variant of the arbiter uses a single `static_priority_arbiter` and two barrel rotators, making it small at the cost of a deeper slower logic path.
-It also uses the `"small"` variant of the `static_priority_arbiter`.
+The faster operation of this variant is obtained by the parallel computation of the core arbitration, but at the cost of more logic.
+It also uses the `"fast"` variant of the `static_priority_arbiter`.

 ## Paths